 Clinical Research suggests that a combination of medication and behavioral therapy can greatly improve the outcomes in successfully treating these disorders.
 MAT can act as primary therapy in giving the patient the initial cushion they need to reduce or eliminate drug use and, in many cases, help sustain recovery.
 MAT is also used as a preventive therapy to reduce opioid overdose.

 MAT is primarily used for the treatment of the epidemic addiction to opioids.
 These opioids are found in such substances as heroin and prescription pain relievers that contain opiates.
-Based upon the prescribed medication, MAT operates to regulate brain chemistry and block the euphoric effects of opioids and alcohol.
-This relieves the physiological cravings, and normalizes body functions without the negative and euphoric effects of the substance used.
+Based on the prescribed medication, MAT operates to regulate brain chemistry and block the euphoric effects of opioids and alcohol.
+This relieves physiological cravings and normalizes body functions without the negative and euphoric effects of the substance used.

 In 2018, an estimated 2 million people had an opioid use disorder which includes prescription pain medication containing opiates and heroin.
 (SAMHSA.gov) MAT has proved to be clinically effective and to significantly reduce reducing the need for inpatient detoxification services for these individuals.
 MAT provides a more comprehensive, individually tailored program of medication and behavioral therapy that can address the needs of most patients.